GNU Taler: Features

 Taler does not introduce a new currency.
 Taler uses a digital wallet storing coins and payment service providers with escrow accounts in existing currencies.
 Thus, Taler's cryptographic coins correspond to existing currencies, such as US Dollars, Euros or even Bitcoins.

 By design Taler does not suffer from many classes of security problems such as phishing or counterfeit.
 Thanks to its security features, Taler never rejects a legitimate customer due to a fraud-detection false positive.

 When using Taler, merchant's revenue is transparent for tax collection authorities.
 Unlike cash and most digital currencies, Taler helps prevent black markets.
 Taler is not suitable for illegal activities.

 When you pay with Taler, your identity does not have to be revealed.
 Just like payments in cash, nobody else can track how you spent your electronic money.
 However, you obtain a legally valid proof of payment.

-Taler provides protocols and reference implementations that in principle enables anybody to run their own payment infrastructure, be it individuals, organizations or whole countries.
+Taler provides protocols and reference implementations that, in principle, enable anyone to run their own payment infrastructure, whether they are individuals, organizations, or entire countries.
 Since the reference implementation is a GNU package, it will always remain free software.